stevenaeola/stevenaeola.github.io/node-red-contrib-music/making-music.md

 ## <a name='lots-of-sounds'></a>Making lots of sounds

 The next music node to look at is the `beat` node, which behaves like a metronome, sending out regular ticks at a given speed.
 The speed of the ticks is measured in _beats per minute_ (bpm), so that 60bpm is one per second.
 Beat nodes also accept messages to start, stop and reset them.
-The easiest way to get one set up is to import `beatgenerator` via the hamburger menu.
+The easiest way to get one set up is to import `component_beatgenerator` via the hamburger menu.
 This gives you a beat generator, with three `inject` nodes to start, stop and reset it, plus two divider nodes (called `bar` and `section`) and a link node.
 After importing the beat generator you will have something like this:

 ![Parts for a beat generator](beat-parts.png)